Imprint of the black hole interior on thermal four-point correlators: Flat-space physics about exterior bulk point

 \subsubsection{Factorization to flat-space like amplitudes}

+Let us now consider a four-point correlator with at least one past operator insertion and one future operator insertion.
+The generic correlator is represented by the following form:

+To explain this generic form, different operator arrangements can lead to a different Lorentzian correlators with different timefolds.
+As an example, for the radar correlator, we have the following configuration:

+As another example, we can also consider an otoc lying on two timefolds, with the following operator ordering:

-Inserting \eqref{eq:dictionarysmeared} in the correlator gives us the factorization formula: \beq \eeq where $\alpha_k = \pm 1$ take into account the direction of the shooting momenta.
-The factor $\ic \cM(\{P_i, Q_j\})$ denotes the flat space Feynman rule obtained using the Lagrangian governing the bulk interaction.
+Both these correlators describe exterior processes, which can pick up a bulk point if the boundary shooting momenta are directed properly \cite{Caron-Huot:2025she}.
+Let us understand this case here.
+Inserting \eqref{eq:dictionarysmeared} into the generic form of the correlator gives us a factorization formula: \beq \eeq where $\alpha_k = \pm 1$ take into account the direction of the boundary shooting momenta.
+Note that the bulk inclusive amplitude has the same operator ordering as that of the boundary out-of-time-ordered correlator.
+The factor $\ic \cM(\{P_i, Q_j\})$ denotes the inclusive flat space Feynman rule obtained using the Lagrangian governing the bulk interaction.